teepobharu/nvchad-starter/README.md

 | <leader> fm | Format whole file                    |
 | <leader> fF | Toggle Format on Save Buff(!)/Global |

+#### Refactoring

+1. Telescope select with tab + C+Q > send to quicklist
+2. :copen to see the list
+3. :cfdo %s/old/new/g | update  (use c flag substitude to make sure its correct)

 `Markdown` - manual enable on md files table mode auto format when type the
 Tables plugin  (manual enabled)